oliver-io/lamechain/README.md

 # License

-*This project is licensed under the Love All My Cats (LMAC) Public License*
+*This project is licensed under the Love All My Cats (LAMC) Public License*

 **You need to love my cats to use this code.**  If you do not, you're actually legally not allowed to use this code, there's a [whole license file](./LICENSE.md) that you should really read if you want to use this code.